xpspectre/multiple-myeloma/README.md

 1. Run `prep_mut.m` to get incidence of common mutations.
 Generates mutations-per-patient for GO enrichment analysis (which may be useful).
 2. Run `prep_rnaseq.m` to process RNAseq expression data and generate input files and script for GSEA.
 To run GSEA, download the gene lists and gene chip from the Broad site.
+3. Run `analyze_rnaseq.m` to collect the RNAseq results run on the cluster into a table of patient x gene_set enriched.
-3. Run `analyze_rnaseq_individual.m` to get a subset of genes whose expression individually correlate to survival and turn those into features directly.
+4. Run `analyze_rnaseq_individual.m` to get a subset of genes whose expression individually correlate to survival and turn those into features directly.

 ## Timeseries Data Prep